Koronararterien-Bypass-Operation

 If the left side of the heart is not pumping blood properly.

-If someone has diabetes.
+If someone has Diabetes.

 Cases are usually discussed at a cardiac multidisciplinary team meeting, which consists of cardiologists, anaesthetists, cardiac nurses and cardiac surgeons.
 Other illnesses you have and surgical risk will also be discussed and be important in deciding on whether surgery is the right approach.